Climate and Nature Crisis

 3. Core Principles

-Accountability: Interrogate responsibility – from governments and corporations to financial institutions – rather than treating impacts as “natural” or inevitable.
+Interrogate responsibility – from governments and corporations to financial institutions – rather than treating impacts as “natural” or inevitable.
+Accountability should also cover obstruction to actions taken to mitigate against climate change.

 4. Detailed Guidance